 Non-MU/visiting students: Transcripts will be issued from MU and can be mailed to your home university.
 You must work with your home university to determine how credit from the program will transfer.
 The MU International Center will issue one transcript per student to one domestic address, as indicated on your Non-MU Student Application for Study Abroad.
 Additional MU transcripts for study abroad must be requested and purchased from the MU Registrar.

 The Costa Rican Language Academy has a long history of helping students from all over the world study Spanish and Costa Rican culture.
 The academy is owned by Costa Ricans and all of the teachers are native Spanish speakers.
-CRLA provides students with not only Spanish courses, but lessons in dance and cooking and opportunities for service-learning in the community.
-CRLA will arrange all student accommodations and most land travel for the duration of the program.
+CRLA provides not only Spanish courses, but lessons in dance and cooking and opportunities for service-learning in the community.
+CRLA will arrange all accommodations and most land travel for the duration of the program.

-Students will live with a host family (one student per family), which will offer the unique opportunity to strengthen language skills and learn about everyday life in Costa Rica.
+You will live with a host family (one student per family), which will offer the unique opportunity to strengthen language skills and learn about everyday life in Costa Rica.
 The families will provide breakfast and dinner for the duration of the program.
-Each homestay has been carefully selected by CRLA's resident staff in order to accommodate students' specific needs and to ensure a comfortable living situation.
+Each homestay has been carefully selected by CRLA's resident staff in order to accommodate your specific needs and to ensure a comfortable living situation.

 San José, Costa Rica's capital city, is located in the center of the country at approximately 3,700 feet above sea level, with 1.3 million inhabitants.